Cancer now the biggest killer of Irish people, ahead of heart disease

 Cancer has overtaken heart disease as the most common cause of death in Ireland as the population ages, a new report shows.

-Invasive cancers and related tumours cause an average of about 8,875 deaths a year, according to the annual report of the National Cancer Registry, putting it just ahead of circulatory system diseases.
+Invasive cancers and related tumours cause an average of 8,875 deaths a year - the equivalent of one person dying from the disease every hour - according to the annual report of the National Cancer Registry.

+However, more people than ever are living with the disease as survival rates for invasive cancers have improved markedly over the past 20 years; from 40 per cent to 62 per cent for men, and from 48 per cent to 60 per cent for women.

+More than 41,000 new invasive and non-invasive cancers were diagnosed each year over the period 2016-2018.
+One in five of these were non-invasive tumours and a further one-quarter were non-melanoma skin cancers.

+This equates to an average of 112 people being diagnosed with cancer every day.

-The total number of cancers diagnosed have increased by 85 per cent since the mid-1990s, due to population growth and ageing.
+The total number of cancers diagnosed has increased by 85 per cent since the mid-1990s, due to population growth and ageing.

-The report says cases could double between 2015 and 2045 if historical rates continue to apply, though the increase could be held to 50 per cent if more recent trends, including declines in the incidence of some cancers, continue.
+The report warns cases could double between 2015 and 2045, assuming the population continues to grow and age at current rates.

-More people than ever are living with or after cancer as survival rates have improved over the past 20 years.
-A total of 173,000 cancer survivors - 3.7 per cent of the population - are estimated to be alive at the end of 2016, according to the report.

 Wake-up call

-The Irish Cancer Society described the projection for future incidence of the disease as a “wake-up call” that required immediate action by Government and individual citizens.
+The Irish Cancer Society described this forecast as a “wake-up call” requiring immediate action by Government and individual citizens.

-“While these projections are stark, they need not become a reality” said Irish Cancer Society chief executive Averil Power.
+“While these projections are stark, they need not become a reality” said chief executive Averil Power.
 “By improving our lifestyles and availing of free screening each of us can dramatically reduce our risk of getting cancer.

+For female breast cancer, the increase was from 72 per cent to 83 per cent; for prostate cancer from 66 per cent to 92 per cent; and for skin melanoma, from 73 per cent to 84 per cent for men and from 88 per cent to 92 per cent for women.

+The report records an average of 287 cases of cervical cancer yearly, and a lifetime risk of a women getting cervical cancer of one in 118.
+The five-year survival rate for cervical cancer is 62 per cent.

-The Government should ensure the cancer prevention recommendations in the National Cancer Strategy are fully implemented, she added.
+Ms Power called on the Government to ensure the cancer prevention recommendations in the National Cancer Strategy are fully implemented,